On Student Engagement: How To Be As Interesting As A Video Game

 2. Design learning experiences so that students see visible progress on a daily basis.

-3. Make objectives clear, and offer students multiple ways to accomplish them.
+3. Make objectives clear, and offer student engagement multiple ways to accomplish them.

 4. Give students the tools to design and build what you hadn’t thought of.